 More than 170,000 residents of Donetsk and Luhansk oblasts (62.7 percent women) have received high quality administrative and social services in 14 new Administrative Service Centres (ASCs) launched with UN RPP support.
 Sixteen “mobile ASC” digital suitcases were transferred to ASCs in order to ensure service delivery to persons with disabilities and elderly persons living in remote rural areas.

 15 conflict-affected communities benefitted from gender-responsive local development strategies, that were elaborated through a participatory process.
 In addition, seven Local Gender Coordination Councils have been established to ensure that gender is mainstreamed into local programmes and budgets, and that human rights and gender equality are respected and adhered to.

-Seven Citizens’ Advisory Bureaus have rendered administrative, psychological and legal aid services to 63,560 conflict-affected people (40,112 women).
-The network of bureaus has expanded its presence to 285 cities, towns and villages in Donetsk and Luhansk oblasts.
+Nine Citizens’ Advisory Bureaus have rendered administrative, psychological and legal aid services to 69,703 conflict-affected people (63 percent women).
+The network of bureaus has expanded its presence to 285 locations in Donetsk and Luhansk oblasts.

-The first Gender Accessibility Audit of health, social and education facilities in Kramatorsk city has been conducted.
-This led to a four-fold increase in the budgetary allocation for the accessibility programme for women and men with disabilities.
+The first gender accessibly audit of heath, social and education facilities in the city of Kramatorsk resulted in a four-fold increase in the budgetary allocation for the accessibility programme for people with disabilities.